Detecting Bladder Cancer with a Urine Test

 Cxbladder is a genomic urine test that helps to rule out bladder cancer

-Cxbladder is a non-invasive and easy-to-use genomic urine test that combines clinical risk factor markers with genetic information, measuring five biomarker genes, to quickly and accurately rule out bladder cancer.
+Cxbladder is a non-invasive and easy-to-use genomic urine test that analyses five biomarker genes to quickly and accurately rule out bladder cancer.

 Cxbladder 600